Miraculous Taste of Nature

 What is Honey

-The bees take nectar from flowers and fruit buds and from that the very useful food of honey is formed by a chemical change using invertase enzyme in the bodies of honeybees and is then placed in honeycomb cells in the hive.
-In the process of turning the nectar into honey the bees mix saccharose in the nectar with their own invertase enzyme, which converts it into simple sugars in the form of fructose and glucose.
+The bees take nectar from flowers and fruit buds.
+And this nectar is formed by a chemical change using an invertase enzyme in the bodies of honeybees and is then placed in honeycomb cells in the hive.
+While turning the nectar into honey, the bees mix saccharose in the nectar with their invertase enzyme, which converts it into simple sugars in the form of fructose and glucose.

 They also get rid of some of the water to prevent fermentation.
-The bees provide the hive with a special ventilation system to maintain the temperature and the honey is placed on the cells of the hive and then covered with a wax.
-This process allows it to gain it the taste and consistency we know.
+The bees provide the hive with a special ventilation system to maintain the temperature, and the honey is placed on the cells of the hive and then covered with wax.
+This process allows it to gain the taste and consistency we know.

-The color, sugar balance and taste of honey differs depending on the nectar.
-Nectar gives the fragrance of honey the flavoured essential oils from the flowers which is also the oil that gives flowers their unique fragrances.
+The color, sugar balance, and taste of honey differ depending on the nectar.
+Nectar gives the fragrance of honey the flavored essential oils from the flowers, which is also the oil that gives the flower their unique fragrance.

-In order to collect ½kg of crude nectar for the production of honey, 900.000 bees need to work for a day.
-Only a portion of this collected nectar can be converted into the honey.
-The amount of honey obtained depends on the sugar concentrate of the nectar.
+To collect ½kg of crude nectar for the production of honey, 900.000 bees need to work for a day.
+Only a portion of this collected nectar can be converted into honey.
+The amount of honey obtained depends on the sugar concentration of the nectar.

 What is Pine Honey

-Pine Honey is a sweet and spicy honey, with some woody notes, a resinous fragrance and dark amber color.
+PPine Honey is a sweet and spicy honey with some woody notes, a resinous fragrance, and dark amber color.

-Pine honey is a kind of excreted honey produced by Marchalina Hellenica (the Basra beetle), which lives on different species of pine trees.
+Pine honey is an excreted honey produced by Marchalina Hellenica (the Basra beetle), which lives on different species of pine trees.
 It takes the sap of the tree and changes it within its own body.
-Pine honey is the honey of our unspoiled pine forests in the Aegean and Mediterranean regions.
+Pine honey is the honey of our unspoiled pine forests in the Aegean and Mediterranean regions

 It is very natural and is produced in entirely natural conditions.
-Marchalina Hellenica (the Basra beetle), spends its whole life in the pine tree and lives on the sap it sucks from the tree.
-The Basra beetle begins to feed on the sap of the pine tre after the nymphal phase of life.
-Approximately 80% of the pine tree’s sap is carbohydrate and 20% is protein.
+Marchalina Hellenica (the Basra beetle) spends its whole life in the pine tree and lives on the sap it sucks from the tree.
+The Basra beetle begins to feed on the sap of the pine tree after the nymphal phase of life.
+Approximately 80% of the pine tree’s sap is a carbohydrate, and 20% is protein.

-The Basra beetle uses the protein portion for its nutrition, and secretes the increased carbohydrate compound.
-This is known as honey chew, and is taken by honeybees.
-Honeybees change the enzymes in the structure of the honey and store it in the honeycomb eyes, where the honey is ripened by the honey bees.
-Then, three quarters of the honeycomb is harvested and filtered pine honey is obtained.
+The Basra beetle uses the protein portion for its nutrition and secretes the increased carbohydrate compound.
+This is known as honey chew and is taken by honeybees.
+Honeybees change the enzymes in the structure of the honey and store them in the honeycomb eyes, where the honey is ripened by the honeybees.
+Then, three-quarters of the honeycomb is harvested, and filtered pine honey is obtained.

-Pine Honey production starts in the first days of August and lasts until the end of April, and in high altitude areas until mid May.
-In August, September, October and November, there is intensive pine honey production.
-Therefore, even in winter, the flow of honey continues
+Pine Honey production starts in the first days of August and lasts until the end of April.
+In high-altitude areas until mid-May.
+Between August and November, there is intensive pine honey production.
+Therefore, even in winter, the flow of pine honey continues.